inverseparadox/moosic/README.txt

 Moosic - A musical jukebox program.
-Version 1.5.6
+Version 1.5.7
-By Daniel Pearson
+By Daniel Pearson and Andrew Buehler

 Moosic is a music player that focuses on convenient and powerful playlist management.
 It consists of a server process that maintains a queue of music